Project

 Base64 urlsafe methods are not urlsafe

-Added by dragonsinth (Scott Blum) about 9 years ago.
-Updated almost 9 years ago.
+Added by dragonsinth (Scott Blum) almost 10 years ago.
+Updated over 9 years ago.

 Status: